-All 3 are 32-ohm dynamic driver based IEMs so none of them are quite as sensitive as BA or some hybrid units on the market.
+All 3 are 32-ohm dynamic driver-based IEMs so none of them are quite as sensitive as BA or some hybrid units on the market.
 However, their levels of efficiency vary a little.
 The Mg is the most efficient at 101dB whilst the Ti is the least at 96dB.
-The Be sits in behind the Mg and only just less efficient at 100dB.
+The Be sits in behind the Mg and is only just less efficient at 100dB.

 What that means is the Mg is the easiest to drive out of the three IEMs.
 Considering its price point this is smart thinking from Periodic Audio.
 It will play a little better out of weaker amps such as Smartphones and budget DAPs that are more likely to be the Mg target audience.